sifrr/sifrr-animate/README.md

 # sifrr-animate

 ~1kb library to Animate any mutable object properties using requestAnimationFrame with promise based API.
+Alternative to [anime.js](https://github.com/juliangarnier/anime) for basic animations.

 **Note**: Since it uses requestAnimationFrame, actual time taken to animate can vary +-1 frame (~17ms)